wrCisco/SigilPlugin_cssUndefinedClasses/README.md

 The plugin's code is licensed under the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.html), unless expressly stated otherwise for individual parts.

 The plugin_utils module is from Doug Massay's [sigil_plugin_utils](https://github.com/dougmassay/sigil-plugin-utils) repository and is licensed under the BSD 2-clause license.

-The clearlooks Tk theme is from [ttkthemes](https://github.com/TkinterEP/ttkthemes) and is licensed under the [Tcl/Tk licensing terms](https://www.tcl.tk/software/tcltk/license.html).